movestore/movestore.github.io/hello_world_workflow.md

 ![](files/HelloWorld_MoveApps_CargoAgent.png ':size=80%')

 ## Plot your positions in a Shiny User Interface
-Now you add an app to visualise the downloaded data.
+Now you add an App to visualise the downloaded data.
 Let us stay simple and use the visualisation App `Static Map`.
 From the main menu in your `Dashboard`, select `App Browser` and search for the App.
 This App requires the input data type `moveStack`.

 ![](files/HelloWorld_AppBrowser.png ':size=80%')